Table of Contents

 Steps to Make Fake Blood:

-To make this fake blood recipe, mix the methyl paraben with some of the corn syrup in a large bowl.
+Mix the methyl paraben with some of the corn syrup in a large bowl.
 Then pour in the red and yellow food coloring.
 Finally, mix in the water.

 You can adjust the color by adding more coloring.
 This will come in handy as we figure out what color your movie requires.
 Here’s the catch with this blood recipe - you can’t eat it!

-Repeat: This is NOT an edible fake blood recipe.
+Repeat: This is NOT an edible recipe.

 The ingredients are toxic, so make sure to keep it away from your actor’s eyes and mouth.